 Proposals must follow the Capital project reporting flow chart as per the Financial Instructions.
 An initial Outline Proposal Form is followed up by a financial appraisal and Project Initiation Document (PID) as required.
-The CRG ensures early wide consideration, including the Corporate Management Team (CMT).
+The CRG ensures early wide consideration.
 Stage 2 of the flow chart ensures the correct level of approval as per the Council's constitution.